 The Water for Cameroon Board

 The Water for Cameroon Boards role is to oversee the programme with regard to the requirements and governance of a registered charity.
-The Programme Facilitator for Water for reports into the Water for Cameroon Board:
+The Programme Facilitator reports into the Water for Cameroon Board:

 Philip was 40 years in the Department of Social protection, including working in the International Unit for the final 9 years.
 Philip is now actively engaged in the leadership of Grace Bible Fellowship since his retirement in 2010.
 Philip also visited the Team in Cameroon in 2012.